ojdo/gbnm/README.md

     options.epsilon = 1e-9;   % T2 convergence test coefficient
     options.ssigma = 5e-4;    % small simplex convergence test coefficient

-More details on the options and the can be found in the paper linked above.
+More details on the options and the can be found in the original paper linked above, or by inspecting this function's source code.

 ## Practical considerations

 This might become an FAQ section, if any Q's will being asked.

-From my experience, the number of parameters `n` should be small, e.g. up to 5 or 6.
+  * From my experience, the number of parameters `n` should be small, which means up to 5 or 6.
     In other words: this heuristics scales pretty badly with higher number of parameters.

-As -- depending on the number of parameters `n` -- several thousand iterations (i.e. evaluations of function `fun`) are needed, its runtime should be as short as possible (as in fractions of a second).
+  * As this heuristics generally needs many (think: hundreds to thousands) evaluations of the objective function, its runtime should be as short as possible (think: fractions of a second).

 ## Copyright

-Copyright (C) 2015  Johannes Dorfner
+Copyright (C) 2015, 2016, 2018 Johannes Dorfner

 This program is free software: you can redistribute it and/or modify it under the terms of the GNU General Public License as published by